savagesteel/mpq-name-breaker/README.md

     -Prefix 'MONSTERS\MEGA\' -AdditionalChars '.' -Verbose
 ```

-The default charset used for the name breaking is `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ_-`
+The default charset used for the name breaking is `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ_-`.
-It can be extended with the `-AdditionalChars` parameter.
+It can be extended with the `-AdditionalChars` parameter, or overridden with the `-Charset` parameter.

 ## Build